 I’ve been hammock camping for about two years now and am absolutely hooked.
 Don’t get me wrong, there are still plenty of occasions where I bring a tent instead.
 But, my first choice is always a hammock.
 Sleeping in a hammock has been medically proven to increase blood flow to the brain, is much more comfortable than a ground mat or inflatable mattress as there are no pressure points, and keeps the spine and neck aligned much more naturally than a mat and pillow.

 I can personally vouch for the comfort and back support a hammock offers.
 I have had lower back and shoulder pain when waking up most mornings for the past several years.
 When I sleep in a hammock those pains are non-existent in the morning.
 Many people think that you can only sleep on your back when in a hammock.
 This is the most popular position to sleep in, but by no means is it the only one.
 I routinely sleep on my side in mine.

 Another advantage to using a hammock for camping is site selection.
-With a tent you need a level and debris free area of ground to set up a tent.
-This can be difficult in remote backcountry locations where larger established camp sites do not exist.
+With a tent, you need a level and debris free area of ground to set up a tent.
+This can be difficult in remote backcountry locations where larger established campsites do not exist.
 With a hammock however you can camp anywhere you want as long as you have two trees that you can hang up between.
-The hammock also acts as a “chair” when you are not laying in it.
+The hammock also acts as a “chair” when you are not laying on it.
 You can sit on the edge of it and keep your rear end off of the ground if needed.

 Tarps, Top Quilts, Sleeping Pads, and Under Quilts